SamirTalwar/eleven/README.md

 Messaging:
 - [x] Connect processes via Unix sockets.
+- [ ] Use sockets for everything, with a simple bash example wrapper.
 - [ ] Come up with a response format for errors.
 - [ ] Find a message format that allows for streaming fields.
 Big HTTP bodies don't like being in JSON.